dpguthrie/yahooquery/README.md

 ## Example

 The majority of the data available through the unofficial Yahoo Finance API is related to a company, which is represented in yahooquery as a `Ticker`.
 You can instantiate the `Ticker` class by passing the company's ticker symbol.
-For instance, to get data for :fontawesome-brands-apple:, pass `aapl` as the first argument to the `Ticker` class:
+For instance, to get data for Apple, Inc., pass `aapl` as the first argument to the `Ticker` class:

 ```python
 from yahooquery import Ticker